wp-plugins/scrapebreaker/readme.txt

 3. Click **Activate** to activate the plugin.

+= Other Notes =

+This plugin has not been designed specifically for use with Multisite.
+It can be used in Multisite if activated *per site*, but *should not* be Network Activated.
+As with any plugin, test and make sure it works with your particular setup before using on a production site.

 == Frequently Asked Questions ==

 = Can I set an option to just use the JavaScript Frame Breaker (redirect) and not use the X-Frame-Options HTTP header? =